ix-ax/axsharp/docfx/articles/connectors/README.md

 ## Using POCO / Plain object

-Onliners are a somewhat heavy objects that are well suited for communication with the controller, but they carry too much information that are a burden in some use cases.
+Onliners are somewhat heavy objects that are well suited for communication with the controller, but they carry too much information that are a burden in some use cases.
 IX compiler, therefore, creates `Plain/POCO` objects that are light CLR (C#) objects that can retrieve and send data from and to the controller.

 ### Getting POCO object